serraict/vine-floriday-adapter/work/backlog.md

 * Consider implementing improvements suggested during manual testing:
   * Add more detailed logging for troubleshooting purposes
   * Implement a dry-run option for the sync command to preview changes without persisting them
-* Update documentation
-  * Review and update README.md
-  * Update CLI documentation to reflect new commands and structure
-  * Document the new module structure in software_architecture.md

 ## Out of Scope